General CD80 rack info CD80 ramp and power supply cards

 The CD80 dimmer modules can often be easily repaired as most of the parts are commonly available.
 The most common failure is a bad SSR (SCR in some early 12kW modules).
 Ignoring the SSR, the CD80 modules are usually free from major problems and often run over ten years without fail.

 The two most common reasons CD80 electronics fails are because of lighting and ground loops.
-Fortunately, Emlight offers complete repairs on the electronics except for the CD80SV processor.
-The CD80SV processor is entirely surface mount based and is not easily repaired.
-But, from what I have seen, this processor seems to be very reliable.
-I believe I have seen only one failed SV processor in the field since the product came out.
-(2003 - correction, I have now seen two.
-Lighting hit though.)
+Fortunately, Emlight offers complete repairs on the electronics including the CD80SV processor.
+It is entirely surface mount based and is not easily repaired.
+And, from what I have seen, this processor seems to be very reliable - in failing every 5-7 years like clock work.

 Even though the Strand Lighting CD80 dimmer rack is tough, a regular once a year maintenance program will prevent the more annoying and time-consuming failures like 12kW dimmers welding themselves to the rack because of a loose power or load pin.
 Things to check are for loose connections and large amounts of dust and debris.
 On the SV racks don’t forget to clean the air filter.